CoverageFi/contracts/README.md

 The architecture consists of the following smart contracts:

-### 1. Token Transfer Contract (`TokenTransfer.sol`)
+### 1. WalletAbstraction Contract (WalletAbstraction.sol)

-- Handles local transfers of stablecoins (USDC, DAI, USDT).
-- Manages user IDs and mappings between users and wallet addresses.
+- Manages user registration and mapping of user information like usernames and addresses.
-- Emits events for each token transfer, allowing easy tracking.
+- Assigns unique user IDs to registered users.
+- Provides functions to retrieve user information and check registration status.

-### 2. Cross-Chain Transfer Contract (`CrossChainTransfer.sol`)
+### 2. CrossChainSender Contract (CrossChainSender.sol)

+- Handles the initiation of cross-chain token transfers.
+- Interacts with Wormhole's Cross-chain Token Transfer to send tokens to other chains.
+- Manages the locking and burning of tokens on the source chain.

+### 3. CrossChainReceiver Contract (CrossChainReceiver.sol)

+- Receives and processes incoming cross-chain token transfers.
-- Manages cross-chain token transfers using LayerZero or Chainlink CCIP.
+- Verifies the validity of incoming transfers using Wormhole's protocol.
-- Encodes and sends messages to other blockchain networks.
-- Receives tokens on destination chains and transfers them to the intended recipients.
+- Mints or unlocks tokens on the destination chain and distributes them to the intended recipients.

 ---

 ## Smart Contracts

-### Token Transfer Contract
+### WalletAbstraction Contract
-This contract allows users to send stablecoins and manage user IDs.
-It's designed to be efficient and user-friendly while ensuring that every token transfer is securely recorded on the blockchain.
+This contract serves as the foundation for user management within the CoverageFi ecosystem.
+It allows users to register with unique usernames, maps addresses to user IDs, and provides functions to retrieve user information.
+Key features include:

+- User registration with unique usernames
+- Mapping of user addresses to User structs
+- Mapping of user IDs to addresses
+- Username to address mapping
+- Functions to get user information and check registration status

-### Cross-Chain Transfer Contract
+### CrossChainSender Contract
-This contract facilitates cross-chain token transfers using LayerZero or Chainlink CCIP.
-It handles sending and receiving stablecoins across different blockchain networks.
+This contract facilitates the initiation of cross-chain token transfers using Wormhole's Cross-chain Token Transfer.
+It handles the process of locking or burning tokens on the source chain and preparing them for transfer to the destination chain.

-### TokenVault Contract (Optional)
+### CrossChainReceiver Contract
- Stores tokens during cross-chain transfers (if required).
+This contract is responsible for receiving and processing incoming cross-chain token transfers.
+It verifies the validity of transfers using Wormhole's protocol, mints or unlocks tokens on the destination chain, and ensures they are correctly distributed to the intended recipients.

 ## Roadmap

 - Multi-token support: Add more stablecoins and tokens based on user needs.
- - Expanded network support: Support additional blockchain networks beyond Ethereum, Optimism, and Base.
+- Expanded network support: Support additional blockchain networks beyond Ethereum, Avalanche, and Celo.
- - Crosschain Integration: Full cross-chain functionality using LayerZero and Chainlink CCIP.
+- Cross-chain Integration: Enhance cross-chain functionality using Wormhole's Cross-chain Token Transfer and Cross-chain Message Transfer.
 - QR Code Payments: Implement QR code-based payments for vendors.
 - Mobile App: Release a mobile version of CoverageFi for broader adoption.
+- Advanced User Features: Implement additional features like transaction history, balance tracking across chains, and user profile management.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.